Philliec459/Marine-ObjectDetection-and-InstanceSegmentation-using-Detectron2-developing-our-own-Training-Weights/README.md

 Detectron2_COCO_DataSegmentation_from_Marine_checkpoints.ipynb

-or you can use the python code in Spyder:
+or you can use the following python code in Spyder:

 Detectron2_COCO_DataSegmentation_from_Marine_checkpoints.py